Blog

 About the Arkansas Governor’s Council on Developmental Disabilities

 The Council is a federally funded state agency that promotes integration, inclusion and independence for Arkansans with developmental disabilities.
-Council members are self-advocates, relatives and/or caregivers of individuals with DD, state agency directors, and representatives from nonprofit and private organizations that serve Arkansans with intellectual and developmental disabilities.
+Council members are self-advocates, relatives and/or caregivers of individuals with DD, state agency directors, and representation from nonprofit and private organizations.
 The Council works to encourage self-advocacy; to remove barriers to information, services and support; to advocate for policy changes; to develop and support coalitions; and to educate community leaders.
 For more information about the Governor’s Council on Developmental Disabilities and its mission, browse more pages on this website GCDD.arkansas.gov, or call 501-682-2897.
 Follow the Council on Facebook and Twitter @gcddar.
 You can also find Arkansas GCDD on YouTube.